sin-ying-lin/sin-ying-lin.github.io/_posts/2022-08-02-PatientPerspectives.md

-X-axis is the end of program patient perceived satisfaciton/improvement score.
+The X-axis is the end-of-program patient-perceived satisfaction/improvement score.
 The grey dots in the background indicate actual data points.
 The black dots indicate the mean scores.
 The error bars indicate 95% CIs.
 Based on the error bars, you can get a sense of whether there is a significant difference or not.

 Remember I said that most people who stayed in the program till the end probably had fairly high satisfaction?
-You can tell from the first row of the figure, most people rated a 3 or 4 for satisfaction (more grey dots there).
+You can tell from the first row of the figure that most people rated a 3 or 4 for satisfaction (more grey dots there).

 ```python